-There are numerous loose receptacles throughout the home.
+There are several loose receptacles throughout the home.
 This is a potential shock and a fire hazard.
 All loose receptacles should be repaired as necessary.

 A ground fault circuit interrupter (GFCI) is a device that detects ground faults (current leakage to ground).
 It protects you from electrocution.
 GFCI protection is required for receptacles in bathrooms, kitchens, garages, unfinished basements, crawlspaces and at exterior receptacles.

-GFCI protected receptacles were found in the bathrooms, kitchen, garage and exterior.
+The installation of additional GFCI protection in the garage, kitchen and exterior receptacles is recommended.

-The reset button for the GFCI protected receptacles in the bathrooms is located in the garage.
+The reset button for one of the primary bedroom GFCI protected receptacles in the bathrooms is located in the garage.

-7.14 AFCI RECEPTACLES
+7.13 AFCI RECEPTACLES